fnalacceleratormodeling/synergia2/docs/sphinx-src/fodo_simple1.rst

 --------------------------

-Synergia uses the :cpp:class:`Bunch_simulator` class to combine :cpp:class:`Bunch`es with corresponding diagnostics objects.
+Synergia uses the :cpp:class:`Bunch_simulator` class to combine objects of type :cpp:class:`Bunch` with corresponding diagnostics objects.

 Bunch diagnostic definition
 ---------------------------

 Synergia has contains a variety of measurements to be applied to bunches at various points in the simulation.
-The simulation uses classes derived from :cpp:class:`Diagnostics` that have been added to the :cpp:class:`Bunch_simulator`.
-Here we have decided to use a basic set of diagnostics which included means and standard deviations in all six phase-space degrees of freedom.
+The simulation applies measurements via classes derived from :cpp:class:`Diagnostics` that have been added to the :cpp:class:`Bunch_simulator`.
+In this example we have decided to use :cpp:class:`Diagnostics_basic`, which creates a basic set of diagnostics including means and standard deviations in all six phase-space degrees of freedom.
 The diagnostics will be applied every step.
 Many more options are available.
+See the various classes derived from :cpp:class:`Diagnostics` and the various :code:`add_per` methods of :cpp:class:`Bunch_simulator`.

 Performing the simulation
 -------------------------